-Materials Wood and Plastics
+Design and Technologies: Materials Wood and Plastics

 There are three phases involved in the technology process.
-These are: Investigating/ designing, Production and Analysing/evaluating.
+These are: Investigating/ designing, Production, and Analysing/evaluating.
 Each stage involves research and the development and application of knowledge, skills, equipment, materials and information to create useful products.
-Students explore various materials.
-Students design, produce and evaluate a range of products using hand and power tools.
+Students explore various materials and then design, produce and evaluate a range of products using hand and power tools.